The Neston Collieries, 1759–1855: An Industrial Revolution in Rural Cheshire

 Anthony Annakin-Smith, The Neston Collieries, 1759–1855: An Industrial Revolution in Rural Cheshire, 2019, ISBN 978-1-908258-04-5, £19.99.

-This title will be launched on 29 November 2019 and pre-orders will be despatched after that date.
 This ordering system is for print books only and these are despatched through the postal system (postage and packaging costs are included in the price).
-The ebook version will be available to purchase through Google Play and the library collections of Dawsonera, ebrary, EBSCO, EBL, Ebook Central and Gardners.
+The ebook version is available to purchase through Google Play and library collections such as Dawsonera, ebrary, EBSCO, EBL, Ebook Central and Gardners.